 The steps for signing package contents follow the algorithm outlined in §3.1 of the W3C Recommendation “XML-Signature Syntax and Processing,” with some modification for package-specific constructs.

 The steps below might not be sufficient for generating signatures that contain application-defined Object elements.
-Format designers that utilize application-defined Object elements shall also define the additional steps that shall be performed to sign the application-defined Object elements.
+Derived formats that utilize application-defined Object elements shall also define the additional steps that shall be performed to sign the application-defined Object elements.

 To generate references: